swisskyrepo/PayloadsAllTheThings/README.md

-# Payloads All The Things
+a# Payloads All The Things
 A list of usefull payloads and bypasses for Web Application Security

 TODO:
-* PHP Include
 * PHP Serialization
 * CSV Injection